python-ellar/ellar/docs/overview/controllers.md

 For the above example, `get_all` returned a string.
 This will be serialized to json with a `status code` 200.

-## Request object
+## Request Object
-There are different ways handlers can access client request details
+There are different ways handlers can access client request details:

 - Annotation (`parameter_name:Request`)
 Ellar will resolve any parameter annotated as `Request` in request handler signature as `Request` object.
 ```python